 Author Aquatic Biologist

-The 2018 assessments of Gill Creek showed continued impairment by phosphorus; new total phosphorus sample data exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use, however, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
-Based on the most updated information, no change in existing impaired waters listing is needed.
+The 2018 assessments of Gill Creek showed continued impairment by phosphorus; new total phosphorus sample data exceeded the 2018 WisCALM listing criteria for the Fish and Aquatic Life use.
+However, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
+Based on the most updated information, no change in the existing impaired waters listing was needed.

 Author Ashley Beranek

 Gill Creek (861700), from its mouth to third crossing of Dairy Rd., was placed on the impaired waters list for sediment/total suspended solids in 1998, for ammonia and total phosphorus in 2006.
 The TMDL for sediment/total suspended solids and total phosphorus was approved in 2011 by the U.S. EPA.